Trivernis/snekdown/README.md

-# Yet another markdown standard
+# Snekdown - A wonderful markdown parser

 This projects goal is to implement a fast markdown parser with an extended syntax fitted for my needs.